ua-datalab/ua-datalab.github.io/docs/index.md

 Are you interested in improving your professional skills in data analytics tools, methods, scientific analysis and statistics?

-The [UArizona DataLab](https://www.datascience.arizona.edu/education/uarizona-data-lab) team invites you to attend our weekly Workshops.
+The [University of Arizona DataLab](https://www.datascience.arizona.edu/education/uarizona-data-lab) team invites you to attend our weekly Workshops.
 All sessions are conducted in hybrid mode.
 Please join us in-person at the Weaver Science & Engineering Library Room 212, or join via Zoom:[**864 2322 3879**](https://arizona.zoom.us/j/86423223879)

 ## Notes and code repositories